 Applications and areas of use – as diverse as the technology itself

 The hydraulic block shown is used for coupling between the control valve and the hydraulic cylinder.
-If it is produced with the laser metal fusion method, its total volume can be reduced by 80% and the pressure loss can be reduced by 93% – without any loss of function.
+When produced with the laser metal fusion method, its total volume can be reduced by 80% and the pressure loss can be reduced by 93% – without any loss of function.
 The construction process was carried out without any support structures and was completed in eleven hours.

 In the automotive industry, complex, functional prototypes can be constructed quickly and without any tools using laser metal fusion.
 Additive manufacturing of the design and topology-optimized axle support shown took five hours.